dwighthouse/onfontready/docs/recipesAndUsagePatterns.md

 ## Scenario 2: Hide Text Until Font Loads

 This emulates the [FOIT](https://css-tricks.com/fout-foit-foft/) problem.
 The fallback font monospace will be used for layout, but the page will hide the text itself until VT323 loads.
-Once it has loaded, the font switch and the text will become opaque simultaneously.
+Once it has loaded, the font is switched and the text is made opaque simultaneously using a class change.

 ```html
 <!doctype html>